MarkNahabedian/prime_numbers/README.md

 it's arithmetic as Int for as long as possible and then use BigInt once the numbers got too big.
 Something to ponder.

+See the file PROGRESS for a summary of how many primes have been found so far.